c3g/GenPipes/pipelines/mgi_run_processing/README.md

 of that .bam.

-An basic aligment is performed on a sample when the `SampleRef` field of the Illumina sample sheet match one of the regexp in the configuration file and the corresponding genome (and indexes) are installed.
+An basic aligment is performed on a sample when the `SampleRef` field of the MGI sample sheet match one of the regexp in the configuration file and the corresponding genome (and indexes) are installed.

 `STAR` is used as a splice-junctions aware aligner when the sample